GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 3. Develop a relevant and improved graphical user-interface for users

-Of course we have done well in building an improved GUI for buyers and sellers.
+Of course, we have done well in building an improved GUI for buyers and sellers.
 Enjoy the beautiful interface.

 <img src="https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/images/index.png" width = "70%" />